Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Structuring the pure lambda calculus's strategy space

 \subsection{Structuring the uniform space}

 We structure the strategy space starting with uniform strategies because they are simpler.
-The following provisos gleaned from the eval-apply instantiation table in Figure~\ref{fig:generic-eval-apply-3} characterise the uniform-style eval-apply evaluators (uniform evaluators, for short): \begin{enumerate}[label=(\textsc{u}$_{\arabic*}$)] \item Uniform evaluators call themselves recursively on the shared $\opone$ parameter of \textsc{con} and \textsc{neu}, and thus call the identity in \textsc{neu}'s $\optwo$.
+The following provisos gleaned from the eval-apply instantiation table in Figure~\ref{fig:generic-eval-apply-3} characterise uniform-style eval-apply evaluators (`uniform evaluators', for short): \begin{enumerate}[label=(\textsc{u}$_{\arabic*}$)] \item Uniform evaluators call themselves recursively on the shared $\opone$ parameter of \textsc{con} and \textsc{neu}, and thus call the identity in \textsc{neu}'s $\optwo$.

-\item Uniform evaluators differ only on the \R{weakness} ($\la$), \E{strictness} ($\arone$), and \B{headness} ($\artwo$) parameters, where they either call themselves recursively or call the identity. \end{enumerate} \begin{prop} An evaluator that satisfies the uniform provisos defines a uniform strategy. \end{prop} \begin{proof} For every term there is a unique context.
-The set of contexts generated by the evaluator can be obtained from the \textsc{con} nodes by replacing the contractums with holes in the evaluation sequence obtained from the tree.
-In every rule the premises at most call the evaluator recursively on the parameters.
-When evaluated, every term is evaluated by the same evaluator.
-Therefore there can be no inclusion of two evaluator contexts involving contexts other than the evaluator's. \end{proof} A uniform evaluator inexorably defines a uniform strategy.
-However, as shown in Section~\ref{sec:intuition-uniform-hybrid}, we can define hybrid strategies in uniform-style small-step context-based reduction semantics if the productions for the subsidiaries can be embedded on the hybrid's non-terminal.
+\item Uniform evaluators differ only on the \R{weakness} ($\la$), \E{strictness} ($\arone$), and \B{headness} ($\artwo$) parameters, where they either call themselves recursively or call the identity. \end{enumerate} \begin{prop} An evaluator that satisfies the uniform provisos defines a uniform strategy. \end{prop} \begin{proof} In all the natural semantics rules, each premise at most calls the evaluator recursively so that every term is evaluated by the same evaluator.
+There can be no inclusion of two contexts other than those generated by the evaluator. \end{proof} Recall from Section~\ref{sec:eval-apply-natural-sem} and Figure~\ref{fig:example-nat-sem} that the set of contexts generated by the evaluator can be obtained from the \textsc{con} nodes by replacing the contracta with holes in the evaluation sequences obtained from derivation trees.

+A uniform evaluator inexorably defines a uniform strategy.
+In contrast, as shown in Section~\ref{sec:intuition-uniform-hybrid}, a uniform-style small-step context-based reduction semantics can define a hybrid strategy.

-To continue the analysis of uniform strategies without explicit reference to the template and instantiation table of Figure~\ref{fig:generic-eval-apply-3} (page~\pageref{fig:generic-eval-apply-3}), we introduce a convenient systematic notation for encoding uniform evaluators/strategies as a triple of letters where each letter can be either $\stgy{S}$ for `self' (recursive) or $\stgy{I}$ for `identity'.
+To continue the analysis of uniform strategies without explicit reference to the template and instantiation table of Figure~\ref{fig:generic-eval-apply-3} (page~\pageref{fig:generic-eval-apply-3}), we introduce a convenient systematic notation for encoding uniform evaluators/strategies as a triple of letters where each letter can either be $\stgy{S}$ for `self' (recursive) or $\stgy{I}$ for `identity'.
 The following table shows the encoding for the uniform strategies in the survey.